meth1337/Dota2-Mod-Red-Demonic-Pugna/README.md

 ---

-### If you liked this project, please consider putting it a star! <3
+### If you liked this project, please consider giving it a star! <3
 ![:(](mei.gif)